-We bought a cosmetic fixer for our first project.
+We bought a cosmetic fixer for our first renovation.
 Since we were living in the house while working on it, it had to be functional and not too, errr, disgusting.
 This house really fit the bill; it was a tri-level and, theoretically at least, I could work on up to two levels at once while keeping one level a construction-free zone.
-My husband had some remodeling experience, but I had just learned the difference between 60 and 220 grit sandpaper, so we didn’t want to bite off more than we could chew.
+My husband had basic remodeling experience, but I had just learned the difference between 60 and 220 grit sandpaper.
+Needless to say, we didn’t want to bite off more than we could chew!

 The lower level was a daylight basement on slab concrete, which had sunk below the footer.
-The previous owner attempted to hide this with cheap laminate, and the floors were pulling away from themselves around the perimeter of the entire downstairs.
-I ripped out all the flooring and poured buckets and buckets of self-leveling concrete.
+The previous owner attempted to hide this with cheap “wood” laminate, and the floors were pulling away from themselves around the perimeter of the entire downstairs.
+We ripped out all the flooring and poured buckets and buckets of self-leveling concrete.
 Maybe 20 bags worth, and that stuff is not cheap!
 The two bedrooms in the downstairs got coooooold on that concrete slab, so I laid down cork underlayment before installing the padding and carpet.
 And because we were on a budget, we laid the carpet ourselves using glue and tape.

 The rest of the downstairs consisted of a hallway, den, and bathroom that had already been somewhat updated.
 We glued down engineered hardwoods in the hall and den.
 We replaced an out-of-code Man door, turned a plant shelf into a bookshelf, replaced barely functional bifold doors with barn doors, and updated the light fixture.

 The mid-level was simply the entry and the living room.
-Not pictured: me, sanding, staining, and poly-ing the stairs and every. single. side. of. every. single. rail.
+Not pictured is me; sanding, staining, and poly-ing the stairs and every. single. side. of. every. single. rail.
 Looking back, it probably didn’t need it more than I needed my sanity.

 We noticed a neighbor replacing some old siding on his house, and asked if he wanted the sawn cedar planks on our living room ceiling – he happily took it all down for us!
 With the ceiling open, we installed recessed lights and had new sheetrock put up.